ysyk2021/the-learning-mindset-how-to-cultivate-a-passion-for-lifelong-learning/src/chapter-6-2.md

-Chapter 6: Practicing Effective Study Techniques: Techniques for Studying Effectively and Efficiently
+Techniques for Studying Effectively and Efficiently
 =====================================================================================================

 Practicing effective study techniques is crucial for maximizing learning outcomes.
 It requires discipline, focus, and a willingness to try new approaches.
 In this chapter, we will explore techniques for studying effectively and efficiently.